drpetersonfernandes/SimpleLauncher/README.md

 ## Configuration File ("system.xml"):

 This file holds information about different systems and their settings.
 You can add as many systems and emulators as you want.
+You should manually configure this file to meet your needs.

 - **SystemName**: Name of the system.